 The rest had decided to relieve him of the ninja wire Naruto had ensnared him in.
-Naruto did voice out his hesitation.
-This was the same guy who had tried to kill him too.
-Ever the two peas in a pod, Charle was on the same wavelength.
+Naruto did voice his hesitation; this was the same guy who had tried to kill him.
+Ever the two peas in a pod, Carla was on the same wavelength.

 "Hmm, I see..."
-Charle then took a paw to her chin, brooding.
+Carla then took a paw to her chin.
 "But what are the chances that someone could relapse and have their previous personality take over again?
 Anger, hatred or doubt are all common things to experience; they're all impulsive feelings that could be triggered so easily.
-So what's stopping him from becoming all evil again?"
-Charle found herself being subjected to a few wary stares.
+So what's stopping him from becoming evil again?"
+Carla found herself being subjected to a few wary stares.
 "What?" she said defensively.
 "Is being sceptical going to put me under Nirvana's influence?"